Withdrawing copper services

 First notice

-You’ll receive a first notice from us at least six months prior to the date that copper services will be withdrawn from your address.
+You’ll receive a First Notice from us at least six months prior to the date that copper services will be withdrawn from your address.
+This notice will advise you the end of notice period date so you can plan your move to alternate services such as fibre.
 We’ll also provide information on how to move to fibre to keep your broadband, landline and any monitored alarm services connected.